cynraw/Data_Analytics/README.md

 - SET company = trim(company)

 #### Removing null values
-- Not all null values can be removed only the ones that can be calculated cumulatively.
+- Not all null values can be removed only the ones that can be calculated cumulatively or populated.